banhbao2/madebynghia1/database/README.md

 ## Categories

 Categories are managed in the `categories` table.
-Default categories:
-- All Items
-- Phở
-- Sushi
-- Appetizers
-- Drinks
+You can customize these based on your menu structure.